AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/reports.md

 **User Group** Choose the user group based on which you want to filter the reports.
 Learning Manager fetches the user groups defined for your account from Users feature.

-**Course **You can filter your report based on any course by choosing them from the drop-down.
+**Course** You can filter your report based on any course by choosing them from the drop-down.

 ![](assets/sample-report-admin.png)

-**Note**
+>[!NOTE]
+>
-Above the legend for the graph, you can view a zoom box.
+>Above the legend for the graph, you can view a zoom box.
 You can move cursor over it, click, and drag the crossbar over any part of the zoom box area you want to zoom in.

 You can view the secondary y-axis values in the form of a line across the graph bars.
 For example, in the above sample, you can see the values for Effectiveness in gray line across the graph.

-# User group reports {#user-group-reporting}
+## User group reports {#user-group-reporting}

 Track how user groups such as departments, external partners, and roles are performing in comparison with other user groups or against other learning objectives.